-- take overland flow, where applicable.
+take overland flow, where applicable.

-For help preparing a development application that meets the requirements of this code, refer to State code 10 of the current SDAP version.
+> For help preparing a development application that meets the requirements of this code, refer to State code 10 of the current SDAP version.

-Removal of quarry material – State code 15
+> Removal of quarry material – State code 15

-This code covers assessable development of works for the removal of quarry material from watercourses or lakes.
+> This code covers assessable development of works for the removal of quarry material from watercourses or lakes.
 For help preparing a development application that meets the requirements of this code, refer to State code 15 of the current SDAP version.

-Category 2 and 3 levees
+> Category 2 and 3 levees

-Works related to Category 2 and 3 levees are considered assessable development.
+> Works related to Category 2 and 3 levees are considered assessable development.
 For more information about assessment requirements, please read about constructing and modifying levee banks.

-How to apply
+> How to apply

-Application forms are available from the Department of State Development, Manufacturing, Infrastructure and Planning (DSDMIP).
+> Application forms are available from the Department of State Development, Infrastructure, Local Government and Planning (DSDMIP).
 You will need to use DA Form 1 (Development Application).

-SARA provides the single agency lodgement and assessment point for applications.
+> SARA provides the single agency lodgement and assessment point for applications.

-DSDMIP coordinates the integrated assessment through SARA.
-Technical agencies, for example the Department of Natural Resources, Mines and Energy, provide SARA with technical advice on whether the application complies with the state code.
+> DSDMIP coordinates the integrated assessment through SARA.
+Technical agencies, for example the Department of Regional Development, Manufacturing and Water, provide SARA with technical advice on whether the application complies with the state code.

-Who to contact
+> Who to contact

-For more information about assessable development contact DSDMIP.
+> For more information about assessable development contact DSDMIP.

-- Read about state planning laws.
+> - Read about state planning laws.